Buddha Point: Underwater Temple Statue In Nusa Penida / Lembongan

 Visiting Buddha Point

-The statues are only about 15-20 feet (5 m) deep and can easily be reached by snorkeling without any scuba gear.
+The statues are only about 5 meters (15 feet) deep and can easily be reached by snorkeling without any scuba gear.

-There’s an 8 foot tall Buddha statue surrounded by some big bell-shaped stupas that look like ruins, similar to the ones at Borobudur Temple in central Java.
+There’s a 3 meter (8 foot) tall Buddha statue surrounded by some big bell-shaped stupas that look like ruins, similar to the ones at Borobudur Temple in central Java.

-Take caution here though, because the currents can be strong.
-My boat man had to keep scooping me out of the water and dropping me back at the statues again, because I was quickly being carried away by the quick currents.
+Take caution here, because the currents can be strong.
+My boat guy had to keep scooping me out of the water and dropping me back at the statues again, because I was quickly being carried away by the fast currents.

 As long as you’re a good swimmer or have an attentive boat man, it should be OK.